 ST. THERESA'S GARDEN

-The garden invites everyone to enjoy the delight of a pond (home to fish and frogs), flowerbeds, trees and very friendly squirrels and chickadees.
+St. Theresa's Garden invites everyone to enjoy the delight of a pond (home to fish and frogs), flowerbeds, trees and very friendly squirrels and chickadees.
+The statue of St. Theresa, the Little Flower of Jesus, welcomes the visitor.
 The traditional, devotional Way of the Cross is next to the pond.
 Across the path is a beautiful grotto to Our Lady of Fatima.

 CONTEMPLATIVE WALKING TRAIL